-All of these chimpanzees would probably have witnessed their mothers and other family members killed, and often arrive on the island traumatised and malnourished.
-Unfortunately, they are the lucky ones because many die before they are rescued.
+All of these chimpanzees would probably have witnessed their mothers and other family members killed, and they often arrive on the island traumatised and malnourished.
+Here, they are nursed back to health and rehabilitated.
+Unfortunately, they are the lucky ones as many chimpanzees die before they are rescued.